Catholic devotions: Other Marian devotions

+Other devotions

 Traditions vary across different cultures.
 Italians, for example, have a strong devotion to Anthony of Padua.
 The Tredicina refers to a thirteen-day Novena that takes places in preparation for the Feast of Saint Anthony on June 13.

 There are a number of devotional practices in honor of Saint Joseph; these include the Prayer to Saint Joseph and the Novena to Saint Joseph.
 Saint Joseph's scapular was approved by Pope Leo XIII in 1893.
 Saint Joseph's Medal is a sacramental introduced in 1971 to celebrate the 100th anniversary of Saint Joseph being declared the patron of the Catholic Church.
 A number of local devotions and customs to Saint Joseph exist around the world, e.g. Alpine regions, Josephstragen (German for carrying Saint Joseph) takes place on the 9 days before Christmas.
 A statue of Saint Joseph is carried between 9 homes, and on the first day one boy prays to him, on the second day two boys pray, until 9 boys pray the 9th day.
 The statue is then placed near a manger in the town church on Christmas Eve.
+Further devotions are the seven joys and seven sorrows of Saint Joseph, analogous to the seven joys and seven sorrows of the Virgin, and private devotions such as that to the most Chaste Heart of Joseph.

 Devotions to the archangel Saint Michael involve specific prayers and Novenas to Saint Michael, hymns such as Te Splendor as well as the Scapular of Saint Michael the Archangel and the Chaplet of Saint Michael.
 The Prayer to Saint Michael is also a popular prayer, composed by Pope Leo XIII.

 Devotions to Saint George are also widely practiced by Catholics, given that he is one of the most popular saints in Christianity.
 These devotions and churches built in his honor date to the 6th century.

 Many other devotions to saints exist, such as the Novena of Grace addressed to Francis Xavier and the Cord of Saint Francis associated with Francis of Assisi.